d-gaspar/Bioinformatics/TCGA/2023/README.md

 # Usage (windows)

-- Check your working directory (the downloaded files will be download in this directory)
+- Check your working directory (the downloaded files will be in this directory)

 ```R
   getwc()
 ```

+- change project name in both files (tcga_2023_download.R and tcga_2023_merge.R)

 - Run tcga_2023_download.R script in Rstudio